JosephBatchelor/Sports_Market_Rest_API/README.md

 So that I have confidence in the code,
 I want each user story to be feature tested.

+Comment: "I have tested everything apart from my postgres database as i was having problems with it, other than that all route and use cases have been tested."

 7).
 As a developer,